His Eminence, Metroplitan Gregory of Nyssa, Diocesan Metropolitan

 Email Bishop Gregory

-His Grace, Bishop Gregory of Nyssa, is the spirtual leader of the American Carpatho-Russian Orthodox Diocese, which maintains offices at 312 Garfield Street, Johnstown, Pennsylvania, 15906.
+His Eminence, Metropolitan Gregory of Nyssa, is the spirtual leader of the American Carpatho-Russian Orthodox Diocese, which maintains offices at 312 Garfield Street, Johnstown, Pennsylvania, 15906.

-His Grace, Bishop Gregory was consecrated as Bishop and enthroned as the Ruling Hierarch of the American Carpatho-Russian Orthodox Diocese of the USA on November 27, 2012.
+His Eminence, Metropolitan Gregory was consecrated as Bishop and enthroned as the Ruling Hierarch of the American Carpatho-Russian Orthodox Diocese of the USA on November 27, 2012.

-His Grace celebrates his Name's Day (St. Gregory Palamas) on November 14/27.
+His Eminence celebrates his Name's Day (St. Gregory Palamas) on November 14/27.

 Very Rev. Fr.
 Michael Macura, Presiding Priest